 System Architecture

 The networking system has a lobby controller which coordinates everything happening in the lobby, as well as a player controller to coordinate player turns.
-The movement system has a board controller to coordinate where the various pieces are located on the board, as well as a player controller to coordinate the players piece positions.
-The AI system has an AI movement controller to specifically handle AI movement, a board controller to calculate the best board position to move any given piece to, and a player controller to calculate to calculate how to deal with the pieces of other players.
+The movement system has a board controller to coordinate where the various pieces are located on the board, as well as a player controller to coordinate the players’ piece positions.
+The AI system has an AI movement controller to specifically handle AI movement, a board controller to calculate the best board position to move any given piece to, and a player controller to calculate how to deal with the pieces of other players.

 Class Diagram